What is Sign (SIGN)?

 TLDR

-Sign (SIGN) is a blockchain infrastructure project building a global trust layer for verifiable credentials and programmable token distribution, aiming to serve as sovereign-grade digital infrastructure for nations and institutions.
+Sign (SIGN) is a blockchain infrastructure project building sovereign-grade digital systems for governments and institutions, focusing on verifiable credentials and programmable token distribution.

-3. Utility & Governance Token – The native SIGN token is used for paying service fees, staking for rewards, and participating in governance via the Sign DAO to vote on protocol upgrades and integrations.
+3. Utility Token: The SIGN token is used for paying service fees, participating in governance, and earning rewards within the ecosystem.

 Deep Dive